RWTH-IAEW/opf-potpourri/README.md

 ## Author
 - Steffen Kortmann, Institute for High Voltage Equipment and Grids, Digitalisation and Energy Economics (IAEW) at RWTH Aachen University
 - Andreas Bong, Institute for High Voltage Equipment and Grids, Digitalisation and Energy Economics (IAEW) at RWTH Aachen University
+- Simon Braun, Institute for High Voltage Equipment and Grids, Digitalisation and Energy Economics (IAEW) at RWTH Aachen University